 Just prior to presiding Judge Ali Al-Zwid granting bail, both the Libyan minister of judiciary affairs and the minister of cultural affairs called on the judge to release al-Khatabi.
 "The arrest of writers and journalists should not be present in the new Libya and I hope al-Khatabi will be released soon," said Cultural Affairs Minister Elhabib Alamin, according to news reports.

-EDITOR'S NOTE: This alert has been modified to reflect the correct name of the Cultural Affairs Minister.
+EDITOR'S NOTE: This alert has been modified to reflect the correct name of the Cultural Affairs Minister and the date that al-Khatabi was released on bail.